How to File a Part-Year Resident State Tax Return

 If you have both earned and unearned income, you would simply calculate your unearned income in State A, and add to that your earned income in State A, to get your total income for State A. You would do that for each state you where you were a resident during the year.

-Pro-Rating Your Tax Liability
+Prorating Your Tax Liability

-Most state tax returns will then use the percentage of your income attributed to that state to prorate your tax liability after you've determined how much income you made in each location.
+State tax returns will then use the percentage of your income attributed to that state to prorate your tax liability after you've determined how much income you made in each location.
 This percentage is equal to the amount of income you made in the state divided by your federal adjusted gross income, which would be your total income in all states.
 This represents the percentage of your income that was made in that particular state.